tralph3/arch-install/README.md

 ## Usage

-Create a folder and download the script with curl:
+Download the script with curl:

-    mkdir arch-install
-    cd arch-install
     curl -Lo install.sh tinyurl.com/tralph3-arch

 Mark the file as executable, then run it: